Build on iOS

 Link to section

-7. Take a payment
+8. Take a payment

 When you're ready to begin a payment, call PaymentManager.startPayment() with the PaymentParameters and PromptParameters you created for this payment.

 During each payment, Square takes control of the screen display to ensure that buyer information is handled securely and that the final confirmation of the payment is correctly shown to the buyer.
+While a payment is in progress, the UIViewController passed to startPayment must remain presented or pushed until your PaymentManagerDelegate receives a callback indicating the payment has completed, failed, or was canceled.
+After the payment starts, it can't be canceled by the developer.

-A graphic showing two payment screens in the Mobile Payments SDK, showing a 24 dollar payment going through "Processing" and "Approved" status
+A graphic showing two payment screens in the Mobile Payments SDK, showing a 24 dollar payment going through "Processing" and "Approved" status.

 If the payment completes successfully, a Payment object is returned to your payment callback.
-This payment can be accessed on the Seller Dashboard or with the Payments API.
+This payment can be accessed on the Square Dashboard or with the Payments API.
 If the payment fails, the response contains an error.

 Link to section